johnzastrow/orgphoto/README.md

 (do not skip files without EXIF date) is passed in which case it will use file system creation date.
 All operations are logged into the target directory in a text file.

-Note this is a major rewrite of the upstream project.
-TODO: It should be decoupled from it.
+Note this is a major rewrite of the upstream project skorokithakis/photocopy and this code is not downstreamed from it any longer.

 Installation
 ------------
+pip
 Just run:

     1. Clone down the repo, or just download `photocopy.py`